MikeBild/mikebild.com/src/routes/blog/svelte_in_a_nutshell.md

 slug: 'svelte_in_a_nutshell'
 outline: 'A brief tutorial to Svelte'
 tags: [{ name: 'Svelte', link: 'https://svelte.dev/' }, { name: 'Tutorial' }]
-publishedAt: '16 August 2021'
+published_at: '16 August 2021'
-isDraft: true
+is_draft: true
 ---

 <script>